Glynn Griffing & Associates offers a wide range of services associated with Section 125 Cafeteria Plans.

 Dependent Care

 Dependent Care FSAs allow employees to set aside tax-free money to pay for dependent care.
-Typical Dependent Care providers include child care centers, day care, nursery schools, summer day camps, pre-school care, after-school care, and private sitters who are not the employee’s dependent.
+Typical Dependent Care providers include childcare centers, day care, nursery schools, summer day camps, pre-school care, after-school care, and private sitters who are not the employee’s dependent.

 What qualifies as a Dependent Care Expense?